Saint Lambert's Cathedral, Liège: Destruction

-In 1794, under the French régime, after the révolution liégeoise, the demolition of the cathedral, agreed the previous year, was put in hand.
+In 1794, under the French regime, after the Liège Revolution, the demolition of the cathedral, agreed the previous year, was put in hand.
 The Liège revolutionaries considered it a symbol of the power of the prince-bishop.
-Demolition began with the removal of the lead from the roof for use in the manufacture of arms and munitions, under the supervision of a "Commission destructive de la cathédrale".
+Demolition began with the removal of the lead from the roof for use in the manufacture of arms and munitions, under the supervision of a Commission destructive de la cathédrale.
 Consideration of the destruction of the great tower began in 1795.
-In 1803 the western towers were demolished.
+In 1803, the western towers were demolished.
 The site was entirely levelled in 1827, except for a section of masonry from the ancient passage between the cathedral and the bishop's palace, which was still standing in 1929.

 Once the revolutionary mood had passed, another church had to be chosen to replace the destroyed cathedral.
-The collegiate church of St. Paul was selected as being, of those suitable, the nearest to the centre of the city, and this became the present Liège Cathedral (or St. Paul's Cathedral, Liège).
-After it had been sensitively modernised, there were transferred to it the numerous treasures that had been saved from the old cathedral – works of gold, ivory, manuscripts, sculptures and reliquaries – which can be seen displayed in the cloisters.
+The Collegiate Church of St. Paul was selected as being, of those suitable, the nearest to the centre of the city, and this became the present Liège Cathedral (or St. Paul's Cathedral, Liège).
+After it had been sensitively modernised, the numerous treasures that had been saved from the old cathedral – works of gold, ivory, manuscripts, sculptures and reliquaries – which can be seen displayed in the cloisters, were transferred to it.
 The site is maintained today by the Institut du Patrimoine, the institute in charge of cultural heritage protection in Wallonia.
 Some of the furnishings have furthermore been preserved in the village church of Terwagne.